Alignak-monitoring/alignak-doc/source/04_configuration/modules.rst

 Shinken modules
 ---------------

-The shinken module are not compatible with Alignak.
+The shinken module are not compatible *as is* with Alignak.
-For some of them, it's possible with some modifications in code, but we not recommand it.
+For some of them, it's possible with some small modifications in the source code, but we do not recommand it.
+This matter should be discussed; for this please log an issue in the project repository.